a-oka-z/rtti.js/README.md

   - Now `array()` and `array_of()` support `trace_validator`.

 - v3.0.4 (Sat, 03 Jun 2023 15:08:52 +0900)
-  - Now field name specifiers are available for any type of validators in schema compiler;
+  - Now field name specifiers are available for any types of validators in schema compiler; field name specifiers on types other than objects are simply ignored, though.

 BEFORE: v3.0.4
 ```